reinauer/identify/docs/faq.md

 ## Expansions

-> **My board is not found, or not described correctly.**
+> **My Zorro board is not found, or not described correctly.**

-[See here](https://identify.shredzone.org/missing) about how to report a missing or incorrect expansion.
+[See here](https://identify.shredzone.org/missing) about how to report a missing or incorrect Zorro expansion.

+> **My PCI board is not found.**

+If no PCI boards are listed at all, make sure that the [openpci](https://aminet.net/package/driver/other/openpci68k) and [IdentifyPci](https://aminet.net/package/util/libs/IdentifyPci) packets are properly installed.

+If your PCI board isn't properly detected, please report it at [The PCI ID Repository](https://pci-ids.ucw.cz/).
+However, if the manufacturer is AMD or Intel, please [open an issue](https://codeberg.org/shred/identify/issues) here instead!

 > **I have made a new Amiga expansion.
 Can I register a manufacturer/product ID with you?**